Securden Unified PAM Features

 2. Database Accounts

-• Accounts associated with Microsoft SQL Server, Oracle, MySQL, PostgreSQL databases.
+• Accounts associated with Microsoft SQL Server, Oracle, MySQL, and PostgreSQL databases.

 • Active Directory and LDAP-compliant directory services account